-The following text was produced by the Great Wheal Vor Community and Environment Group:
+This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 The Wheal Vor mining district lies in an area of Devonian Slate between two granite masses at Tregonning/Godolphin hills and Carnmanellis.
 This mining area, historically known as Great Wheal Vor (GWV) is a compact area of approx 10.5 km by 6.5 km and is thought to have been mined for tin for the past 1000 years.